Alisatonks/nodejs2024Q3-service/README.md

 3. Artists (/artist route)

 - GET /artist - get all artists.
-By default there are 2 artists when starting App.
 Server should answer with status code 200 and all artists records.

 - GET /artist/:id - get single artist by id.